Division of General Surgery

 Laparoscopic surgery is an essential part of clinical training in General Surgery.
 Dr. Bruce Schirmer is a nationally recognized laparoscopic surgeon who introduced the modern techniques of laparoscopic cholecystectomy to UVA in 1990.
 He is a past President of SAGES.
 Since then, thousands of laparoscopic procedures have been done by UVA faculty and residents.
 Surgical residents are exposed to laparoscopic approaches to appendectomy, colectomy, gastrectomy, pancreatectomy, hepatic resection, adrenalectomy, donor nephrectomy for transplantation, as well as bariatric procedures.
 Resident case loads in these advanced procedures easily exceed three times the required volume suggested by the American Board of Surgery.

 Dr. Charles Friel joined the Colorectal Surgical Service in 2001.
-During this time, he had worked closely with Fabio Cominelli, M.D., Chief of the Division of Gastroenterology in the Department of Medicine, to provide a wide range of diagnostic and therapeutic procedures for patients with colorectal diseases.
+During this time, he had worked closely with the Division of Gastroenterology in the Department of Medicine, to provide a wide range of diagnostic and therapeutic procedures for patients with colorectal diseases.
 These procedures take advantage of a wide range of collaboration in endoscopy, laparoscopic and open colon resection procedures, as well as evaluation of patients of all ages with inflammatory bowel disease, anorectal problems and bowel malignancies.
-Dr. Cominelli, in 2004, secured a large NIH grant for support of the UVA Digestive Disease Center of Excellence which has been a vital collaboration for the Section of Colorectal Surgery.
+Dr. Friel and his partner, Dr. Traci Hedrick, work closely with the UVA Digestive Disease Center of Excellence which has been a vital collaboration for the Section of Colorectal Surgery.
 Currently, Dr. Friel performs over 300 major procedures and over 100 endoscopics each year with the Surgical Residents.
 This experience more than doubles the minimum requirements by the American Board of Surgery.

 Section of Endocrine Surgery